 You don’t want a child’s first experiences with using a pair of scissors to be frustrating.
 Kids who don’t have the right scissors will struggle with cutting and may give up on this crucial skill.
 Here are some tips to help you select the best scissors for preschoolers.

-This post contains affiliate links for your shopping convenience.
+This post about the best scissors for preschoolers contains affiliate links for your shopping convenience.
 There will be no additional cost to you if you purchase something from the link, but I receive a small commission each time someone makes a purchase through one of the links

 When Should Kids Begin to Use Scissors?